atelporetti/TodoAppTestPlan/README.md

                 * Verify clicking outside of modal window works as a substitute for the 'Close' button
                 * Verify 'Refresh' buttom updates tasks displayed

+            *   **Profile**
+                * **General**
+                    * Verify that information entered is not lost while changing between tabs
+                    * Verify 'Cancel' button closes modal window
+                    * Verify that Esc key works as a substitute for the 'Cancel' button
+                    * Verify clicking outside of modal window works as a substitute for the 'Cancel' button

+                * **General Information**
+                    * Verify that First Name is updated when Saved
+                    * Verify that Last Name is updated when Saved
+                    * Verify that email is updated when Saved
+                    * Verify that communication emails are sent correctly when email is updated

+                * **Localization**
+                    * Verify Last access updates when Timezone selection set to manual (I suppose that this has to change)
+                    * Verify Last access updates when Timezone selection set to Automatic (I suppose that this has to change)
+                    * Verify saved not permited when selecting 'Nothing selected' option

+                * **Security**
+                    * Password change succesful with Valid Credentials
+                    * Verify validation message is displayed when succesfull password change
+                    * Password change failed with Valid Current Password and Invalid New Password
+                    * Password change failed with Invalid Current Password and Valid New Password
+                    * Password change failed with Invalid Current Password and Invalid New Password
+                    * Password change failed with Valid Current Password,  Valid New Password and Invalid Phone number
+                    * Verify validation message is displayed on Invalid Current Password
+                    * Verify validation message is displayed when New Passwords doesn't match
+                    * Verify password is in encrypted form (masked format) when entered
+                    * Verify Two Factor authentication is disabled by default
+                    * Verify message, QR code and Phone number are displayed when Two Factor Authentication is enabled
+                    * Login succesfull with new password after changing the password
+                    * Login failed with old password after changing the password

             * **Create Task**
                 * Verify modal tasks opens on click Create buttom
                 * Verify 'Cancel', 'Create' buttoms elements are present
                 * Verify Drag and Drop funtionality works with pictures files
                 * Verify Drag and Drop funtionality works with plain text
                 * Verify Drag and Drop funtionality not works with extension different than pictures or text
                 * Verify Number input is disabled
                 * Task create failed when required input are blank
                 * Task create succesfull when required input is completed
                 * Verify task number increases by one for every tasks created
                 * Verify validation message is displayed when required fields are left in blank
                 * Verify Status field is set to 'To Do' by default
                 * Verify that cursor is focused on the 'Title' text box on create task modal
                 * Verify Description text box can be rezised
                 * Verify it is possible to scroll on Description text box
                 * Verify that Enter key works as a substitute for the 'Create' button
                 * Verify that Esc key works as a substitute for the 'Cancel' button
                 * Verify clicking outside of modal window works as a substitute for the 'Cancel' button
                 * Verify that 'Cancel' buttom does not open modal window when all input are blank
                 * Verify that modal window on 'Cancel' buttom contains 'Discard Changes' and 'Keep Editing' buttoms
                 * Verify that 'Cancel' buttom does open modal window when some input are completed
                 * Verify that Tab key works to move to the next input text field
                 * Verify that Shift+Tab key works to move to the previous input text field
                 * Verify that 'Style' buttom works for each option
                 * Verify that 'Bold' buttom works
                 * Verify that CTRL+B keys works as a substitute for the 'Bold' button
                 * Verify that 'Italic' buttom works
                 * Verify that CTRL+I keys works as a substitute for the 'Italic' button
                 * Verify that 'Underline' buttom works
                 * Verify that CTRL+U keys works as a substitute for the 'Underline' button
                 * Verify that 'Remove Font Style' buttom works
                 * Verify that CTRL+\ keys works as a substitute for the 'Remove Font Style' button
                 * Verify that 'Font Family' buttom works for each option
                 * Verify that 'Font Size' buttom works for each option
                 * Verify that the last color selected is the default Recent Color buttom option
                 * Verify that the 'More Color' buttom works for each option
                 * Verify that 'Unordered List' buttom works
                 * Verify that CTRL+SHIFT+NUM7 keys works as a substitute for the 'Unordered List' button
                 * Verify that 'Ordered List' buttom works
                 * Verify that CTRL+SHIFT+NUM8 keys works as a substitute for the 'Ordered List' button
                 * Verify that 'Paragraph' buttom works
                 * Verify that CTRL+SHIFT+L keys works as a substitute for the 'Align Left' option in 'Paragraph' buttom
                 * Verify that CTRL+SHIFT+E keys works as a substitute for the 'Align Center' option in 'Paragraph' buttom
                 * Verify that CTRL+SHIFT+R keys works as a substitute for the 'Align Right' option in 'Paragraph' buttom
                 * Verify that CTRL+SHIFT+J keys works as a substitute for the 'Justify full' option in 'Paragraph' buttom
                 * Verify that CTRL+SHIFT+[ keys works as a substitute for the 'Indent' option in 'Paragraph' buttom
                 * Verify that CTRL+SHIFT+] keys works as a substitute for the 'Outdent' option in 'Paragraph' buttom
                 * Verify that the 'Line Height' buttom works for each option
                 * Verify that the 'Table' buttom works for 4x4 table size option
                 * Verify that modal window on Link buttom contains Title, Text to display input, URL text input, chekbox and Insert Link buttom
                 * Verify that Link generated opens in new window
                 * Verify that CTRL+K keys works as a substitute for the 'Link' button
                 * Verify that 'Horizontal Rule' buttom works
                 * Verify that CTRL+ENTER keys works as a substitute for the 'Horizontal Rule' button
                 * Verify that 'Full Screen' buttom works
                 * Verify that modal window on Help buttom contains Title, Keyboard shortcuts and Close buttom opens
                 * Verify Asignee Field is not displayed
                 * Verify Rank input is enabled ----(assuming thas this helps to prioritize this task among the others)

     *   **Non Funtional**